(This post is adapted from Chris Murray’s webinar on color selection, first presented at the IDSA Northeast Conference.)

 The youthful/understated quadrant — often referred to as the “Apple-like quadrant” — was characterized by black and white contrasts, whites, and pale greys combined with minimal color accents for a fresh, casual perception.
 This quadrant is all about small, controlled pops of color often in hidden places.

-3. Map the Product Category’s Material and Finish Value Tiers
+Step 3: Map the Product Category’s Material & Finish Value Tiers

 In parallel we researched a range of material and finish options appropriate to the category of mobile accessories to show how materials and finishes communicate different levels of value to consumers.

 The lowest tier of handheld tech devices uses baseline material, resin, and texture options.
 The middle tiers are more sophisticated with the introduction of contrasting trim, painted effects, high gloss coatings, and soft touch paint.
 In the upper tier, materials and finishes are more integral and authentic.
 The trim is real aluminum; metallic is impregnated in the resin; and the tactile soft feel is achieved by overmolding or twin-shot.